EternityForest/pavillion/pavillion.md

 #### Opcode 16(Client Accept)
 The actual message content is reserved and so should be empty.
 This message indicates to the client that the secure connection was correctly established and may provide more info in the future.

+#### Opcode 18 Binary Data Update
+This is a series of "records" in a format TBD, prefixed by a three byte device status.

+One record consists of a Record Class byte, the lower four bits of which indicate the data len, and the uppr four bits of which indicate the class.

+This is followed by a record type byte, and N bytes of data.

+All record types are currently reserved.

+The three byte device status is as follows:

+##### uint8 BatteryStatus
+Bits 0-5: Battery level from 0 to 63, where 0 indicates the device does not support battery status.
+Bits 6,7: 00: discharging, 01: slowCharging(Connected but discharging), 10: charging, 11: generating(More than using)

+##### uint8 NetworkStatus
+Value 0-100: RSSI+120, connected to WLAN
+Value 101-200: RSSI+(101+150), connected to WWAN
+Value 201: Wired
+Value 255: Unknown

+#### int8 Temperature
+Celcius temperature of the device itself.

 ### Reliable Messaging